 Originally published in Four Legs & A Tail

 Back in the day, when there was no manufactured pet food, Fido and Felix ate what their humans ate (or what these pets hunted or scavenged on their own).
-Some pet owners have opted out of giving their pets manufactured food.
-Instead, they are preparing a homemade diet for their pet — hoping to avoid preservatives, toxins and other unsavory ingredients.
+Some pet owners still opt out of giving their pets manufactured food.
+Instead, they are preparing a homemade diet for their pet — hoping to avoid preservatives, toxins, and other unsavory ingredients.

 At the Co-op

 The Monadnock Food Co-op provides a large selection of fresh and organic fruits and vegetables for both you and your pet.
 Our meat department offers fresh choice cuts and organ meat ground to order, as well as frozen antibiotic-free and humanely-raised chicken.
 Purchase over 20 pounds of bulk food pet food in the meat department and receive a 10% discount.

 “A homemade diet remains a popular and potentially very healthy alternative or complement to the many premium foods on the market,” said Vet Nutrition Consultant, Catherine Lane.
 “However, research and planning are essential.
 Gather information from a wide range of sources, exercise a little caution, start slowly and don’t forget to check in with your vet or nutrition specialist regularly to be sure the diet hasn’t inadvertently drifted out of balance.”